 This Chapter provides a brief overview of the rules for determining Medicaid eligibility.
-Individuals should always consult the most up-to-date Medicaid Rules & Regulations206 for the most accurate information regarding Medicaid eligibility Rules.
+Individuals should always consult the most up-to-date Medicaid Rules & Regulations for the most accurate information regarding Medicaid eligibility Rules.
 Medicaid eligibility rules are set by the Executive Office of Health & Human Services (EOHHS), not by HealthSource RI.
 HealthSource RI is not the definitive source for the rules regarding Medicaid eligibility or for the most recent updates to those rules.

-Medicaid provides health coverage to eligible children, adults, pregnant women, the elderly, and people with disabilities who meet residency, citizenship, immigration, and financial eligibility standards.207 This Chapter focuses on Medicaid eligibility for children, adults, and pregnant women for whom eligibility is based on Modified Adjusted Gross Income (MAGI).
-To be eligible for MAGI Medicaid, a family must meet the program's general eligibility,208 cooperation209, characteristic210, and financial requirements211.
+Medicaid provides health coverage to eligible children, adults, pregnant women, the elderly, and people with disabilities who meet residency, citizenship, immigration, and financial eligibility standards.
+This Chapter focuses on Medicaid eligibility for children, adults, and pregnant women for whom eligibility is based on Modified Adjusted Gross Income (MAGI).
+To be eligible for MAGI Medicaid, a family must meet the program's general eligibilitytechnical, cooperation, characteristic, and financial requirements.
 Please refer to the most up-to-date version of the Medicaid Rules & Regulations for more information regarding Medicaid eligibility requirements.